FACTION BRIEF

 The Room

 A cafe back room.
-Mismatched chairs arranged in an uneven circle.
-A kettle that someone brought from home.
+Mismatched chairs in an uneven circle.
+A kettle someone brought from home.
 Real tea — not synthesized, not dispensed, purchased with money someone saved for this specific purpose.
 The lighting is warm and uneven, from salvaged lamps and a single overhead fixture that buzzes when the weather changes.
 No screens.
 No interfaces.
-Just humans, sitting with each other, being uncomfortable together.
+Humans, sitting with each other, being uncomfortable together.

 Key Symbol

 A circle of mismatched chairs.
 No head.
 No front.
 No podium.
-The geometry of equality by accident — the chairs don't match because nobody planned this, and the circle forms because it is the only arrangement where everyone can see everyone else.
+The chairs don't match because nobody planned this, and the circle forms because it is the only arrangement where everyone can see everyone else.
 The symbol is not designed.
 It is what happens when people without a leader sit down in a room together.